Menu

 Peg Daily

 Peg Daily is a fun and challenging peg solitaire board game that you can play online.
 It offers a daily challenge for visitors who strive to beat the board each day and emerge victorious.
-Based on an ancient game, Peg Daily updates the traditional peg board game by offering it online and bringing a new and unique peg board challenge each day.
+Based on an ancient game, Peg Daily updates the traditional peg solitaire game by offering it online and bringing a new and unique peg solitaire game challenge each day.

 more...